How to Order Pages For Booklet Printing

 To get started on your booklet printing project, we would first like to get you connected with one of our representatives.
 During our initial call, or introductory meeting, we will discuss project specs, order size, and our process.
 We will work with you to determine the best size for your booklet, binding technique, and type of paper most optimal for your print project.

 If you have designs, we will look over them to ensure pages are in order and the documents are set up properly with bleed and margins.
-If you aren’t working with a designer or need help with designs, we can connect you with one of our in-house designers.
 Once designs are finalized, we will send you a proof either online or as a hard copy.

 We use the CMYK color process to ensure your colors match your vision and your brand.
 From there, you will either give the green light for us to run our print press to complete your order or we will continue with revisions.
 We want you to be 100% satisfied with your print project, so we will work with you to make any changes to the proof during this time.